Metropolis Adjusted Langevin Trajectories: a robust alternative to Hamiltonian Monte Carlo: Metropolis Adjusted Langevin Trajectories

 \begin{proposition} For any $\gamma\ge0$ and $T\ge h>0$, the sequence $(\bX_i)_{i\ge0}$ in \Cref{alg:malt} defines a Markov chain characterized by a kernel $\bfP$ reversible with respect to $\Pi$. \end{proposition} A proof is derived in \Cref{sec:proof_reversibility}.
 The claim is known for HMC; see \cite[Remark 13]{andrieu2020general}.
 For $\gamma>0$, the result follows from remarking that the acceptance ratio $\exp\{-\Delta\}$ in \Cref{alg:malt} is the product of the single step acceptance ratios obtained in \cite[Eq 5.13]{bou2010pathwise}.
 Our analysis is more generally built upon a Markov kernel on the space of trajectories $\bz_{0:L}\triangleq(\bz_0,\cdots,\bz_L)$.
 In particular, the kernel is shown to be reversible with respect to the extended measure

 We highlight that reversibility is ensured only when full momentum refreshment are performed at the start of each trajectory.
 In particular, momentum flips are completely erased in \Cref{alg:malt} whereas this is not the case in \Cref{alg:ghmc} if $\alpha>0$.
-The length of the trajectories $T>0$ in MALT is an additional degree of freedom compared to one-step Metropolis corrections aiming for the Langevin diffusion; see \cite{bou2010pathwise,bussi2007accurate,horowitz1991generalized,ottobre2016function,ricci2003algorithms,scemama2006efficient}.
-We argue that applying a Metropolis correction to whole Langevin trajectories improves flexibility of tuning and simplifies the study of its Markov kernel.
-In particular, we present MALT as an extension of HMC for which the tuning of $T>0$ can be made robust by choosing a positive friction $\gamma>0$.
-This property is illustrated in \Cref{sec_worst_ACF} and \Cref{sec_mixing_rates} by deriving uniform bounds on the ACFs of the Langevin diffusion.
-It is further supported by \Cref{prop:ErgodicityMALT}, in which we show that MALT is ergodic in total variation for any $T\ge h>0$ if a positive friction $\gamma>0$ is chosen.
+In \Cref{prop:ErgodicityMALT}, we show that MALT is ergodic in total variation for any $T\ge h>0$ if a positive friction $\gamma>0$ is chosen.
 The total variation between two measures $\nu,\nu'$ on $\R^d$ is denoted as $\left\|\nu-\nu'\right\|_{\rm TV}\triangleq\sup\{ |\nu(A)-\nu'(A)|$, $A$ Borel set of $\R^d\}$. \begin{proposition} Let $\bfP$ be the Markov kernel of the chain $(\bX_i)_{i\ge0}$ in \Cref{alg:malt}, and suppose that $\gamma>0$.
 Then for any $T\ge h>0$ and for $\Pi$-almost every $\bx\in\R^d$ we have

 \end{proposition} A proof is derived in \Cref{sec:proof_ergodicity}.
 For any $\gamma>0$, the measure $\mu$ defined in \eqref{eq_trajectory_target} admits a positive density with respect to Lebesgue's measure, ensuring $\Pi$-irreducibility and aperiodicity of the Markov kernel.
 Beyond their convergence in total variation, ergodic chains satisfy a strong law of large numbers; see \cite[Eq 6]{roberts2004general}.
-We argue that a positive friction simplifies considerably the study of MALT's ergodicity.
-Convergence in total variation has been established for HMC in \cite[Theorem 2]{durmus2020irreducibility} under \Cref{assumption:grad_lipschitz} with Lipschitz constant $M>0$, provided that $T\ge h>0$ satisfy
+We remark that a positive damping simplifies considerably the study of MALT's ergodicity, compared to standard HMC.
+Indeed, ergodicity in total variation for HMC obtained in \cite[Theorem 2]{durmus2020irreducibility} makes the additional assumption that